In our, Cincinnati Gardening Made Simple Series, we are talking about how to grow a tomato container garden.

-Tomatoes and peppers are an excellent choice for container gardening.
+Tomatoes are an excellent choice for container gardening.
 While dwarf or determinate tomatoes can be a better container choice for container gardening due to their shorter size, all tomatoes can grow in containers.

-Choosing Your Container
+Choosing Your Tomatoes

-You want to pick a sunny location for your plants and watch them grow!
+- You want to pick a sunny location for your plants and watch them grow!

 Cincinnati Gardening Made Simple!